prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   committed to tips that were not yet picked up and that have not yet expired.

+  **Request:**

+  :query purge: *Optional*.
+If set to YES, the reserve and all information
+      about tips it issued will be fully deleted.
+      Otherwise only the private key would be deleted.

   **Response:**

   :status 204 No content: